aiven/aiven-docs/docs/products/m3db/howto/write-go.md

 <CodeBlock language='go'>{MyComponentSource1}</CodeBlock>

-Since M3DB also supports Prometheus-style writes, this code sets up a Prometheus client and then constructs the expected data format to send to M3DB.
+Since M3DB also supports Prometheus-style writes, this code sets up a Prometheus client and constructs the expected data format to send to M3DB.

 To run the code: